github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 .. include:: ../reusables/beta-note-customizing-library-models.rst

-The JavaScript analysis can be customized by adding library models in data extension files.
+JavaScript analysis can be customized by adding library models in data extension files.

 A data extension for JavaScript is a YAML file of the form: